wafflescloud/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* Extraneous parameters for commands that do not take in parameters (such as `list`, `exit` and `clear`) will be ignored.<br>
+* Extra parameters for commands that do not take in parameters (such as `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `list 123`, it will be interpreted as `list`.
 </box>